ITensor/website/docs/book/iqtensor_overview.md

 # IQTensor Overview

-Physical systems often have symmetries which help to compute their properties.
+Physical systems often have symmetries which can help to compute their properties.
-Spin-rotation symmetry or particle number conservation are some key examples.
+Spin-rotation symmetry and particle number conservation (U(1) symmetry) are some key examples.

 Here we consider global Abelian symmetries associated with conserved "quantum numbers".